 How can we help you?

-Our friendly team is committed to patient education, and we take the time to answer questions and discuss treatment options.
-If you have any questions about our treatments or would like more information, please don’t hesitate to contact us.
+At Providence Dental Care, our friendly team is committed to patient education, and we take the time to answer questions and discuss treatment options.
+If you live in West Lakes or the surrounding suburbs and have any questions about our treatments or would like more information, please don’t hesitate to contact us.

 General

 Yes!
-We warmly welcome new patients to our practice and look forward to providing you and your family with personalised dental care.
+We warmly welcome new patients to our practice in West Lakes and look forward to providing you and your family with personalised dental care.
 Whether you’re visiting for a routine check-up, preventive care or more specialised treatments, our team is dedicated to making every visit comfortable.

 At Providence Dental Care, patient comfort is a top priority.
 Our modern, welcoming clinic is designed to help you feel relaxed from the moment you arrive.
 From calming treatment rooms to friendly staff who guide you through every step, we aim to ensure your experience is tailored to your needs.